Thinkmill/monorepo/README.md

 #### Usage by Node and bundlers

 The usage of package manifests by Node and bundlers is referred to as an entrypoint in this document.
 The way this works is any directory with a package manifest that is imported, the path specified in the main field (or `module` and similar fields) is used to resolve the module.
-This is useful because it allows you to let people import something but they will get a different file depending on the environment it’s being imported in so bundlers will be ES modules which can more easily be optimised and Node will still get CommonJS.
+This is useful because it allows you to let people import something but they will get a different file depending on the environment it’s being imported in so bundlers will be using ES modules which can more easily be optimised and Node will still get CommonJS.

-> Node's documentation on Node's module resolution is very helpful to understand how this resolution algorithm works.
+> [Node's documentation on Node's module resolution](https://nodejs.org/api/modules.html#modules_all_together) is very helpful to understand how this resolution algorithm works.
 It’s important to note though, bundlers generally use a subtly different module resolution algorithm to support fields like `module` and `browser`.

 ### Dependencies and Constraints

 A common problem that has been encountered in monorepos is that duplicated packages cause confusion in having many different copies of the same package at different and sometimes the same version.
 To address this, we need to impose some constraints on the dependencies of packages.
+These constraints are enforced automatically and often fixed by [Manypkg](https://github.com/Thinkmill/manypkg)

 #### Constraints